 - Naive vs shrewd

 - Known vs unknown

 - Liberal vs conservative

 - Too young to be a leader vs Wise and Grey hair or simply a Boomer!

 - Highly Educated vs Drop outs

 - Ivy league vs non Ivy league

-In conclusion, the more the better!
-Send your kid to a diverse school.
-Let him or her mingle with non like-minded people.
-Hire for all kinds of diversity.
-Invite external speakers to your team meetings.
-Perhaps from a different region or even industry.
-See how much you learn and become better at everything.
-Finally, diversity brings difference of opinion.
+The more diverse the better though!
+Send your kid to a diverse school, let him or her mingle with non like-minded people, different cultures, travel – this is the best way to learn more about new cultures, food, music and so many other things!
+Hire for all kinds of diversity, invite external speakers to your team meetings, perhaps from a different country or region or even industry and see how much you learn and become better at everything.
+Diversity brings difference of opinion and views that results in healthy conflict.
 This almost always results in better outcomes.

-Science strongly favours diversity.
-Without it, we wouldn’t have been the dominant species on this planet.
+3. Science very strongly favours diversity, without it we wouldn’t have evolved as the dominant species on this planet